 - Juggle Fu: Indulged in from time to time as part of his improvisational fighting style.

 - Made of Iron: Did you read yet about all the injuries he's had over his career?

-- Mean Character, Nice Actor: Jackie abhors violence in real life and claims to having only been in one fight his entire life and only then because his friends dragged him into it.
-Most of his characters, though, are normally nice guys pushed too far.
+- Mean Character, Nice Actor: Downplayed.
+Jackie abhors violence in real life and claims to having only been in one fight his entire life and only then because his friends dragged him into it.
+Most of his characters are very powerful martial artists, but they are also nice guys until they're pushed too far.

 - Mook Chivalry: Averts the trope almost at all times.
 He's so fast and is able to use props and such so well that he can believably take on multiple foes at once even when they don't politely wait their turn.
 Also, in a nice bit of realism, his character will sometimes simply run away if he's hopelessly outnumbered.

 - Not So Stoic: He has said that the advertising liked promoting him as "man without fear", but he assures that it is not the case.
 In the fall through the awnings from the clocktower, he wasn't able to let go of his own accord, and told the crew to keep the cameras rolling until he lost strength and could no longer hold on.
 When he was holding on to a helicopter while swinging over a train, it took him three days to work up the courage to do the stunt because news crews were there and the pressure was at an all time high (the stunt came about in part because Michelle Yeoh jumped a motorcycle on to the train and he didn't want to get shown up).
 When he did pull off the stunt, he did a one-man Power Walk for the cameras and Hilarious Outtakes.

 - Older Than They Look: Would you believe he was born in 1954?
 The only role he shows it is Mr. Han and even then he simply looks aged up.